 PALM WAX: This wax is made from palm oil, which comes from oil palms (Elaeis guineensis), has gained some popularity as a natural choice in recent years.
 However, candles made from palm wax should not be used in magick due to the negative social and environmental impact of producing palm oil.

 PARAFFIN WAX: This wax is derived from petroleum (crude oil) waste products.
 Although it is ecologically responsible to make use of these waste products, some studies show that petroleum wax produces airborne soot and vapours that are toxic and/or carcinogenic when inhaled, particularly if one has respiratory conditions.
 Other studies dispute those findings.
 As such, the use of paraffin candles should be avoided or, at the very least, used with caution, in a well-ventilated area.
 Using paraffin wax candles may not only be harmful to your and your personal environment but can also negatively impact your desired magickal results.

 CANDLE HOLDER: Because safety is essential during rituals and spellcasting, candle holders are used to keep candles stable.
 For magickal purposes, candle holders should be made of a non-flammable natural material such as metal, glass, stone, or clay.

 CANDLE SNUFFER: An implement used to safely extinguish candles as candles are not usually blown out unless a spell or ritual specifically calls for it.

 SCISSORS: Used to snip candle wicks.
-Although plain to ornate candle wick snippers can be found, a small inexpensive pair of manicure scissors works well for this purpose but use them for working magick only.
+Although plain to ornate candle wick snippers can be found, a small inexpensive pair of manicure scissors works well for this purpose but use these only for working magick.